0Yue0/BCB-Final/KempKinneyLiu-2023.md

 &nbsp;
 ***Workflow Details***

-slurm script:
+bash script: LCM_dataset_alignment.sh

 Obtain the reference genome and its annotation.

-Build an index using the reference genome, and this will be used for the RNA alignment.
+Build an index using the reference genome, which will be used for the RNA alignment.

 Obtain the RNA sequence data from the SRA database.